Registration Dossier

 Justification for classification or non-classification

-Neither human nor animal data show any specific concern for skin sensitising properties of silver or silver substances.
-Based on this weight-of-evidence assessment, it is concluded that classification for skin sensitisation is not required and that further experimental verification is not justified (see discussion).
+Neither human nor animal data show any specific concern for skin sensitising properties of silver substances.
+In a read-across approach, it is concluded that classification for skin sensitisation is not required and that further experimental verification is not justified.

 Information on Registered Substances comes from registration dossiers which have been assigned a registration number.
 The assignment of a registration number does however not guarantee that the information in the dossier is correct or that the dossier is compliant with Regulation (EC) No 1907/2006 (the REACH Regulation).
 This information has not been reviewed or verified by the Agency or any other authority.
 The content is subject to change without prior notice.